kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_property_of_continous_attributes_in_decision_trees.md

 graph that $f(x)$ can only attain its minimum at boundaries of this $m$-sample interval $x\in[0,m]$, which completes the proof.

-Remember something special about continuous attributes.
-Being different from discrete attributes, the continuous attributes can be reused for subsequent splittings in its descendant nodes.
+{% include note.html content="Remember something special about continuous attributes.
+Being different from discrete attributes, the continuous attributes can be reused for subsequent splittings in its descendant nodes." %}

 ## References
 Ross Quinlan.
 1993.
 C4.5: programs for machine learning.